deadlyvipers/dojo_rules/introduction.md

 This is an introduction of myself to the Dojo
-Flvorite Code School path is Python.
+Favorite Code School path is Python.